realm/realm-swift/docs/src/docs.md

 ## Models

 Realm data models are defined using traditional NSObject-style classes with @properties.
 Just subclass RLMObject to create your Realm data model objects.
+You can add your own methods and protocols to Realm data models like you would any other object.

+Relationships and nested data structures are modeled simply by including properties of the target type or RLMArray's for typed lists of objects.

 <div class="highlight-wrapper">